Chicken Tamales Recipe

 - 2 cans (2-1/4 ounces each) sliced ripe olives, drained

-- 1. Place corn husks in a large bowl; cover with cold water and soak at least 2 hours.
+- 1. Place corn husks in a large bowl; cover with cold water and soak until softened, at least 2 hours.

-- 2. Meanwhile, in a 6-qt. stockpot, combine chicken, water, onion, salt and garlic; bring to a boil.
+- 2. Place chicken, water, onion, salt and garlic in a 6-qt. stockpot; bring to a boil.
 Reduce heat; simmer, covered, until chicken is tender, 45-60 minutes.
-Remove chicken from broth; let stand until cool enough to handle.
-Strain broth; skim fat.
-Remove chicken from bones and shred.
+Remove chicken from broth; cool slightly.
+Remove bones and skin; shred chicken.
+Strain and skim fat from stock; reserve 6 cups stock for dough and filling.

-- 5. In a Dutch oven, heat oil over medium heat; stir in flour until blended.
-Cook and stir until lightly browned, 7-9 minutes.
-Stir in seasonings, chicken and 4 cups reserved broth; bring to a boil.
+- 4. In a Dutch oven, heat oil; stir in flour until blended.
+Cook and stir over medium heat until lightly browned, 7-9 minutes.
+Stir in seasonings, chicken and 4 cups stock; bring to a boil.
 Reduce heat; simmer, uncovered, until thickened, about 45 minutes, stirring occasionally.

-- 6. Drain corn husks and pat dry.
-Place a corn husk on a work surface with the small end pointing away from you.
-On large end, spread 3 tablespoons dough to within 1 in. of edges.
-Top with 2 tablespoons chicken mixture and 2 teaspoons olives.
+- 5. Drain corn husks; tear four of the husks to make 20 strips for tying tamales.
+On the wide end of each remaining husk, spread 3 tablespoons dough to within 1/2 in. of side edges; top each with 2 tablespoons chicken mixture and 2 teaspoons olives.
 Fold long sides of husk over filling, overlapping slightly.
-Fold over ends of husk; tie with string to secure.
-Repeat.
+Fold over narrow end of husk; tie with a strip of husk to secure.